abhinavrohatgi30/stackoverflow-2020-dev-survey-analysis/README.md

 4. How many hours do developers work across countries?
 5. What factors cause the developers to look for new jobs in a Developed (United States) vs Developing (India) country?

-A consice writeup of the analysis can be found here https://abhi-rohatgi.medium.com/stackoverflow-developers-of-2020-have-their-say-191c60de42f8
+A concise writeup of the analysis can be found here https://abhi-rohatgi.medium.com/stackoverflow-developers-of-2020-have-their-say-191c60de42f8